jessicakedz/hp16500c/README.md

 you can use these files to recover an HP16500C with a failed HDD.

 Buy this drive from HSC-US:	http://www.hsc-us.com
-I talked to Moto:
+(I talked to Mr. Moto Wantanabe):

 3.5" 40-pin PATA SSD, 1GB
 ADG3-CFMS01

 Remove the failed rive from the bottom (the screws are accessable from the hole left after you take off the fan.)

-Stick in the flash unit where the HDD was.
+Install the flash unit where the HDD was.
 The one listed fits perfectly.

 Copy these files to a floppy
 * \system\disc\hard\system\system